 Facts about the entity may also be displayed in the knowledge panel.
-For an individual, those facts may be specified as date of birth, place of birth, date of death, place of death and nationality.
+For an individual, those facts may be specified as the date of birth, place of birth, date of death, place of death and nationality.
 Related searches may be shown looking a query log information.

-How a knowledge Card Improves a search engine experience
+How a knowledge Card Improves a search engine experience?

 There are a number of ways a knowledge card is intended to help searchers.